Hot Lotto Review

 Customer Service at Hot Lotto

 The Iowa Lottery hosts hot Lotto’s home site.
-They offer snail mail and phone numbers for their headquarters and four other offices in Iowa as well, an email address.
+They offer snail mail and phone numbers for their headquarters and four other offices in Iowa and an email address.
 There is no live chat, but then again, I can’t see many reasons to contact these folks.
-This is a straight forward lottery with very clear rules and regulations.
+This is a straight forward lottery with obvious rules and regulations.

 Challenges at Hot Lotto